Learning in Mean Field Games: A Survey: Iterative methods

-Since an MFG equilibrium can be defined as the fixed point of a mapping, a basic strategy consists in repeatedly applying this mapping.
+Recall that an MFG equilibrium can be defined as the fixed point of a mapping which is the composition of the best response computation and the mean field computation.
+Thus, a basic strategy consists in repeatedly applying this mapping.
 Under suitable conditions, this method converges and the limit is automatically a fixed point.

 \paragraph{Stationary MFG. }

 In the stationary MFG setting (see Section~\ref{sec:statio-mfg-setting}), we recall that a Nash equilibrium consists of a stationary distribution $\hat\mu\in\Delta_\states$ and a stationary policy $\hat\pi\in\sPol$.
 The policy $\hat\pi$ is characterized as an optimal policy for a representative player facing the population distribution $\hat\mu$.
 This problem can be phrased in the framework of MDPs.